TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 If you prefer date and time not showing in your task content after task is created, you can set it in Settings, Advanced Settings, Smart Date Parsing, Remove Text in Tasks.

-After "Remove Text in Tasks" is enabled, the highlighted date & time information will be removed when adding tasks.
+After "Remove Text in Tasks" is enabled, the highlighted date & time text will be removed when adding tasks.

 ![](removetext.png)